citizenlabsgr/elections-api/README.md

 ## Documentation

-Interactive API documentation powered by [Swagger UI](https://swagger.io/tools/swagger-ui/), can be views at <a href="https://michiganelections.io/docs/">michiganelections.io/docs/</a>.
+Interactive API documentation powered by [Swagger UI](https://swagger.io/tools/swagger-ui/), can be viewed at <a href="https://michiganelections.io/docs/">michiganelections.io/docs/</a>.

 Versions of the API are requested through content negotiation.
 Your client will receive the highest compatible version for the major version you request.